dmccreary/graph-systems-thinking/docs/archetypes/search-and-reuse.md

 1. Users can quickly see of pre-built code is suitable for their tasks.
 They can see use-cases of other teams that have already used the code and view comments and bug reports as well as the speed that the bugs were fixed.
 1. Teams can then use the code, contribute to the code and

+## Negative Feedback

-## The negative feeback cycle can be expressed in four parts:
+The negative feedback cycle can be expressed in four parts:

 1. *You can't reuse what you can't find.*
 2. *What you don't reuse you will rewrite.*